udraar/Abhyudaya/README.md

 # Abhyudaya
-## Abhyudaya Learning Management System - Repository for back API design for Learning Management System of an NGO
+## Abhyudaya Learning Management System - This repository contains the codebase for backend REST API of Abhyudaya Learning Management System, an NGO providing education to underprivileged children